I am Sang

 Vimium is a Chrome extension that enables you to navigate using keyboard shortcuts.

-To avoid using the mouse, type in javascript:
+To avoid using the mouse, type in javascript: in the address bar and press Enter.

-is too long, you can add a shortcut by following the description on this page.
+If you think javascript: is too long, you can add a shortcut by following the instructions on this page.

 Vimac is an open-source project that works similarly to Vimium.